tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/use-spot.md

 When creating a scale set using Azure Spot Virtual Machines, you can set the eviction policy to *Deallocate* (default) or *Delete*.

 The *Deallocate* policy moves your evicted instances to the stopped-deallocated state allowing you to redeploy evicted instances.
 However, there's no guarantee that the allocation will succeed.
-The deallocated VMs counts against your scale set instance quota and you are charged for your underlying disks.
+The deallocated VMs counts against your scale set instance quota and you're charged for your underlying disks.

-If you would like your instances to be deleted when they are evicted, you can set the eviction policy to *delete*.
+If you would like your instances to be deleted when they're evicted, you can set the eviction policy to *delete*.
 With the eviction policy set to delete, you can create new VMs by increasing the scale set instance count property.
 The evicted VMs are deleted together with their underlying disks, and therefore you won't be charged for the storage.
-You can also use the autoscaling feature of scale sets to automatically try and compensate for evicted VMs, however, there's no guarantee that the allocation succeeds.
-It is recommended you only use the autoscale feature on Azure Spot Virtual Machine Scale Sets when you set the eviction policy to delete to avoid the cost of your disks and hitting quota limits.
+You can also use the autoscaling feature of scale sets to automatically try to compensate for evicted VMs, however, there's no guarantee that the allocation succeeds.
+It's recommended you only use the autoscale feature on Azure Spot Virtual Machine Scale Sets when you set the eviction policy to delete to avoid the cost of your disks and hitting quota limits.

 Users can opt in to receive in-VM notifications through [Azure Scheduled Events](../virtual-machines/linux/scheduled-events.md).
 This notifies you if your VMs are being evicted and you have 30 seconds to finish any jobs and perform shutdown tasks prior to the eviction.